shamitad/WEN/README.md

 ```
 The last two numbers override `SOLVER.MAX_ITER` for stage 1 and stage 2,
 while the final number selects how many GPUs to use.
 Adjust them as needed to run only a few epochs.
+Append `--show-config` to any of these commands if you want to print the merged configuration.